Licensed HVAC Contractor

 Finding a Good Arizona Licensed HVAC Contractor

 Checking a contractor’s license number is as easy as going online and looking it up on a government website.
 Sometimes, an individual city and municipality will have their specific requirements for an HVAC contractor as well.
-Since heating and cooling work can also require repairing or installing plumbing to supply the oil or natural gas to equipment, an HVAC contractor can be required to have a licensed plumber readily available, too.
+Heating and cooling work can also require repairing or installing plumbing to supply the oil or natural gas to equipment.
+So an HVAC contractor can be required to have a licensed plumber readily available, too.

 Bonded and Insured

-Heating and cooling contractors have to meet specific minimum experience and education requirements, as well as pass a written exam in order to be licensed.
-In addition to having a license, a contractor should be bonded and have liability and worker’s compensation insurance in case something were to happen.
-Accidents happen all the time in the contract industry, whether it’s the homeowner’s fault or the contractor’s, and having that insurance will make fixing those mistakes much easier.
+Heating and cooling contractors have to meet specific minimum experience and education requirements.
+Plus pass a written exam in order to be licensed.
+The contractor should be bonded and have liability and worker’s compensation insurance in case something were to happen.
+Accidents happen all the time in the construction trade industry.
+It can be the homeowner’s fault, or the contractor’s.
+Having that insurance will make fixing that problem so much easier.
 Plus there is additional financial protection for using a licensed HVAC contractor.

 Professionals will have a list of recent customers who can be contacted in order to verify they perform their work in a timely manner and to their client’s satisfaction.
 It’s important to call those references in order to get relevant details about how the projects went.

 Most HVAC contractors will have specific brands they carry and are comfortable working with.
-They get discounts from the manufacturers they can pass on to you, so hiring a contractor might be less expensive than doing it yourself due to these discounts.
+They get discounts from the manufacturers they can pass on to you.
+Sometimes hiring a contractor might be less expensive than doing it yourself due to these discounts.
 Be sure to check on what brands the contractor is comfortable working with to make sure you get the brand you want.